-We wish to thank forestry agencies and BP3K Bogor Regency, Ministry of Environment and Forestry, Natural Resources Conservation Centre (BKSDA) in Bogor who made this work possible.
+We wish to thank forestry agencies and BP3K Bogor regency, Ministry of Environment and Forestry, Natural Resources Conservation Center (BKSDA) in Bogor who made this work possible.
 Special thanks to our friends, for their valuable work in the field collecting data and the many farmer's groups who participated in the survey.
-Finally, much more thanks to reviewers for their valuable comments to the manuscript.
+Finally, thank much more to reviewers for their valuable comments to the manuscript.